freeCodeCamp/i18n-curriculum/curriculum/challenges/german/05-back-end-development-and-apis/basic-node-and-express/get-data-from-post-requests.md

 DELETE - Delete a resource.

 Es gibt noch eine Reihe anderer Methoden, um eine Verbindung mit dem Server auszuhandeln.
-Mit Ausnahme von GET können alle anderen oben aufgeführten Methoden eine Payload haben (d.h. die Daten im Anfrage-Körper).
+Except for GET, all the other methods listed above can have a payload (i.e. the data into the request body).
 Die Body-Parser-Middleware funktioniert mit diesen Methoden ebenfalls.

 # --hints--